Graphmasters/safedown/common_example.md

 		Handler: http.HandlerFunc(handler),
 	}
 	sa.AddActions(func() {
+		// The specifics of gracefully shutdown the service, include the timeout
-		ctx, cancel := context.WithTimeout(context.Background(), 5*time.Second)
+		// and error handling, should be decided by the user. ctx, cancel := context.WithTimeout(context.Background(), 5*time.Second)
 		defer cancel()
 		if err := server.Shutdown(ctx); err != nil {